20 LGBTQIA+ Owned Businesses That Are Making Rainbow Waves

 icon-placeAvailable Online

-Balakrishna quit a well paying corporate job in Germany and moved back to India to pursue pottery as his full-time career.
+Balakrishna quit a well-paying corporate job in Germany and moved back to India to pursue pottery as his full-time career.
 Yogam Pottery began in 2018 as a desire to celebrate passion and individuality.
-Their philosophy is to mould a life according to one's own terms, in the pursuit of beauty, tranquility, and individuality.
-The brand’s design aesthetics vary from simple, elegant, and functional ware to unique, individualistic intricate pieces inspired by traditional Indian art forms.
+Their philosophy is to mould a life according to one's own terms, in the pursuit of beauty, tranquillity, and individuality.
+The brand’s design aesthetics vary from simple, elegant, and functional ware to unique, individualistic, intricate pieces inspired by traditional Indian art forms.
 The online shop on his website will be activated when they have new products available.
 So keep a lookout!
 If you're in Bengaluru, you can even book classes and workshops or rent the equipment for personal use.

 Thriftdesu